 – Chatham and Clarendon Grammar School, Kent

-– Speech To Text Reporter (STTR) training (This training is open to STTRs, who are already registered with BIVR and who can demonstrate speed of180wpm.
-Individuals will be required to produce Certificate of speed/membership of BIVR before being accepted onto the programme.) –Signature is currently working on this training meeting NRCDP registration requirements.
+– Speech To Text Reporter (STTR) training (This training is open to STTRs, who are already registered with BIVR and who can demonstrate a speed of 180wpm.
+Individuals will be required to produce a Certificate of speed/membership of BIVR before being accepted onto the programme.) –Signature is currently working on this training meeting NRCDP registration requirements.